XGR Chain — Access Control & Permission Boundaries

 |---|---|---|

-A staking contract state flag is not the same as current consensus participation.
+- staking active state is not always current consensus participation

 3. Infrastructure boundary